Kerr-induced In-line Interferometry for Ultra-sensitive Phase-Contrast Imaging: Introduction

-In this work, we demonstrate a reference- and algorithm-free technique for spectrally distributed phase recovery using weak nonlinear phase modulation in fiber.
-Here, we reveal for the first time the origin of this new phenomenon by means of theory, simulation, and experiment, and show that weak nonlinear Kerr effects can transform spectral phase shifts into intensity peaks.
-Valid operating ranges of input parameters in terms of pulse width, peak power, and phase magnitude, are identified for interferometric measurements.
-Our framework generalizes earlier empirical approaches of describing similar phenomena, such as the spectral peaking effect \cite{peaking_ref3,ramanPeak_discussion,modelock} which was previously used to reveal gas absorption lines and realize frequency combs.
-Utilizing off-the-shelf fiber components in a fully fiber-integrated setup, we highlight the method’s capabilities in sensing and imaging by means of two spectrometric measurement techniques: We find an extraordinary phase sensitivity of $\pi/385$ using grating-based spectrometry and illustrate the potential for post-processing-free phase sensing at above 13\,dB SNR using shot-to-shot phase measurements at an 80 MHz laser repetition rate.
-Overall, this work introduces a new application of weakly nonlinear fibers for direct sensing, imaging and optical information processing.
+Here we demonstrate that weakly nonlinear Kerr propagation in standard optical fiber provides precisely this capability.
+We demonstrate a reference- and algorithm-free technique for spectrally distributed phase recovery using weak nonlinear phase modulation in fiber.
+We reveal, for the first time, the origin of this new phenomenon through theory, single- and coupled-mode simulation, and experiment, and show that weak nonlinear Kerr effects can transform spectral phase shifts directly into intensity peaks.
+We establish the physical origin of this phenomenon and identify wide operating ranges across pulse width, peak power, and phase magnitude.
+Using off-the-shelf fiber components in a fully integrated setup, we demonstrate the technique in two spectrometric configurations: grating-based measurements yield a phase sensitivity $\pi/385$\,rad, while shot-to-shot measurements at MHz rates and picojoule energy-level achieve above 13\,dB SNR without any post-processing.
+Overall, this work introduces a new application field for nonlinear fibers as a practical platform for direct phase sensing, imaging, and optical information processing.